 Grand Canyon Junction, also known as Valle, is a tiny town located further south from Grand Canyon Village and Tusayan where US 180 and AZ 64 meets.

-Further away from Grand Canyon means cheaper rates, so you can benefit from lower prices if you stay here for your Grand Canyon getaway.
+Further away from Grand Canyon means cheaper hotel rates, so you can benefit from lower prices if you stay here for your Grand Canyon getaway.

 A convenient thing with the location of Grand Canyon Junction is that it’s on the way to Grand Canyon South Rim from both Las Vegas and Phoenix.
 So the tiny town could be suitable for visitors from both directions.